How to start a podcast in 2020: A step-by-step guide for beginners

 Both of you need to be wearing headphones: this avoids any feedback.
 And when you both hit record, you countdown together to begin – this means you can quickly bring the two separate tracks together in post-production.

 We'd also recommend switching off the 'camera' on Skype, so you only hear each other's voices.
 It ensures a smoother conversation over the web – not that it will affect the quality of your recordings, but you don't want the connection to fail halfway through.

 You'll need an intro and outro for each episode.
 You can record these solo when you're not with a guest.
 Listen to other podcasts to find a format you like.
 Some people even use professional voiceover artists to introduce them.
 We wanted Creative Boom's podcast to be as approachable as possible, so we felt this wasn't right for us.

 Next, you'll need a theme tune.
 Search for some royalty-free music that you can use for your podcast.
 I opted for Premium Beat as it's so cheap and the music is decent.
 I spent weeks trying to choose something.
 In the end, I gave myself half an hour to pick a track.
 Why overthink it?
 Listeners won't obsess over the soundtrack as you might.

 You might also consider Audio Jungle or Audio Blocks, too.

 Next, you need to edit and bring all your audio together.
 If you're using Audacity, as recommended, then check out its recording and editing guide.

 Don't want to do it yourself?
-I've been using James Ede of Be Heard to edit The Creative Boom Podcast.
+We've been using James Ede of Be Heard to edit The Creative Boom Podcast.
 He's affordable, reliable and has been super supportive.
-If you decide to work with him, please mention me!
-I get a free episode for any referrals.

 8. Choosing a podcast hosting and distribution service